Bypassing memory safety mechanisms through speculative control flow hijacks: Case studies

 \section{Case studies}

-In this section we analyze different case studies where memory safety mechanisms can be bypassed with \spac attacks.
-In particular, in \prettyref{sec:ssp} we use a proof-of-concept attack that speculatively bypasses SSP leveraging architectural overwrites of backward edges. \prettyref{sec:cfi} analyses architectural overwrites of forward edges, targeting two prominent CFI frameworks, GCC VTV and LLVM CFI.
-In the case of the former, we show how the integrity check of the forward edge can be used to performed a speculative control flow hijack.
-For the latter we report the constraints that this type of implementation presents and detail the conditions under which the checks may be bypassed.
-Finally, in \prettyref{sec:goAndFriends} we demonstrate two types of speculative bounds check bypasses in the \Go language using speculative overwrites of a forward edge.
+In this section, we analyze different case studies where memory safety mechanisms can be bypassed with \spac attacks.
+In particular, in \prettyref{sec:ssp} we use a practical attack that speculatively bypasses SSP leveraging architectural overwrites of backward edges. \prettyref{sec:cfi} analyzes architectural overwrites of forward edges, targeting two prominent CFI frameworks, GCC VTV and LLVM CFI.
+In the GCC VTV case, we show how the integrity check of the forward edge can be used to perform a speculative control flow hijack.
+For LLVM CFI, we conclude that the constraints of its implementation does not allow SPEAR attacks to be mounted in practice, demonstrating the importance of careful feasibility analysis.
+Finally, in \prettyref{sec:goAndFriends}, we demonstrate two types of speculative bounds check bypasses in the \Go language using speculative overwrites of a forward edge.
 We show how the attacker may influence the control flow target through both a load whose address value is attacker controlled and a load of a value that was speculatively overwritten by the attacker.
+We demonstrate practical implementation of speculative ROP and LLC eviction techniques as part of the end-to-end practical attack on SSP, i.e., we implement all the stages in~\prettyref{fig:init_scheme}.
+We do not further re-implement them in the case of CFI and \Go, where they would equally apply and where we focus instead on the central part of the attack as a proof of their feasibility, i.e., we implement only Step 5 in~\prettyref{fig:init_scheme}.
+Therefore, the success rates reported below refer either to all the stages together for the SSP case ($7.19$\%) or just the hijack stage for the Go (above $80$\%) and the GCC VTV ($85$\%) use cases, hence the large difference.